-Mariah Carey Ascribes Bipolar Disorder To Childhood Identity Crisis,Says Tommy Mottola Marriage ‘Wounded’ Her
+Mariah Carey Ascribes Bipolar Disorder To Childhood Identity Crisis, Says Tommy Mottola Marriage ‘Wounded’ Her

 — Mariah Carey (@MariahCarey) April 11, 2018

-While Carey has since moved on, she says that the relationship with Mottola effected her deeply.
+While Carey has since moved on, she says that the relationship with Mottola affected her deeply.
 “It also wounded me.
 When you have to control your own emotions constantly and be aware of every move you make and pretty much ask permission to exist, it affects your life.”

 “It was a combination of being biracial and experiencing the darker side of life.
 My mom experienced a lot of racism as an opera singer because she was married to a black man.”

 Carey’s mother, Patricia, is Irish American, and her father Alfred was African American and Afro-Venezuelan.
-The multi-award winning singer says that she went through a lot growing up biracial recalling an incident from her childhood when a friend saw Carey’s father for the first time and “burst into tears” because “she had never seen a black person.”
+The multi-award-winning singer says that she went through a lot growing up biracial, recalling an incident from her childhood when a friend saw Carey’s father for the first time and “burst into tears” because “she had never seen a black person.”

 “I had to go through so much in my childhood just to feel accepted and feel worthy of existing on Earth because I felt so different from everybody else growing up, because I was biracial, because I was so ambiguous-looking and because we didn’t have the money to escape whatever the everyday realities of life were.”

-When asked if Carey wished she was darker when she was younger she said, “Of course!
+When asked if Carey wished she was darker when she was younger, she said, “Of course!
 But what can I do?
 I can’t go in the sun.”
-Carey said that growing up biracial and having to deal with her childhood identity crisis not only attributed to her illness but her self -esteem as well.
-“I have very low self-esteem,” she said but said that music, helps her regain that confidence.
+Carey said that growing up biracial and having to deal with her childhood identity crisis not only contributed to her illness but her self-esteem as well.
+“I have very low self-esteem,” she said but adding that music helps her regain that confidence.

 “I like myself when I record a song and listen back to a bit and feel good about everything about it.
 There’s a sense of accomplishment in the work.”